 A single command is run to call variants and additionally apply the BQSR calculated before.
-The RNA variant calling should be done using the Haplotyper algorithm; additionally you should use the option --trim_soft_clip and a lower minimum phred-scaled confidence threshold than for DNAseq variant calling; you should set call_conf to 20 and emit_conf to 20 instead of the default of 30.
+The RNA variant calling can be done using either the Haplotyper algorithm or the DNAscope algorithm.
+For the command you should use the option --trim\soft\clip and a lower minimum phred-scaled confidence threshold than for DNAseq variant calling, which means you should set call\conf to 20 and emit\conf to 20 instead of the default of 30.